ncasaux/home-lab/README.md

 ├─📝 home-gateway.yml     # Playbook for the home gateway
 ├─📝 home-cluster.yml     # Playbook for the home cluster
 ├─📝 home-nas.yml         # Playbook for the home NAS
+├─📝 home-runner.yml      # Playbook for the home runner
 ├─📝 renovate.json        # Renovate configuration file
 └─📁 roles                # Ansible roles
   ├─📁 home_gateway       # Role for the home gateway
   ├─📁 home_cluster       # Role for the home cluster
   ├─📁 home_nas           # Role for the home NAS
+  ├─📁 home_runner        # Role for the home runner
   ├─📁 configure_ssh      # Role to configure SSH on control and managed nodes ├─📁 rpi_cgroupmemory   # Role to enable cgroup settings └─📁 rpi_upgrade        # Role to update and upgrade packages